 The results of the third model, show that PMS has a negative and significant effect on EPS.
 It highlights that focusing on PMS does not improve earnings on shares.
 The specialists would not suggest the easy way that analyses the poor flow value of organizations as it would not offer positive outcomes for the benefit regarding PMS (Thompson & Thomas, 2004).
 Whereas, financial transparency has positive and insignificant relation with EPS, which explains the credibility of banks plays a vital role to maximize the return on shares.
 Transparency of functioning and revelation of key information are the basic dimensions of governance mechanism (Bushman, Piotroski, & Smith, 2004; Damodaran, 2007).
 The external auditor on EPS is a positive and significant effect, which reveals that it increases profit on shares effectively.
-So, after running moderation PMS has a negative insignificant impact on EPS, which examines that after engaging foreign investors do not enhance return on shares.
+So, after running moderation PMS has a negative insignificant relation transparency has a negative significant role and indicates that it does not improve return on shares.
 Financial transparency has a negative significant role and indicates that it does not improve return on shares with foreign ownership.
 The external auditors have negative effects and reveals that they with foreign investors do not enhance return on shares.
 Therefore, the external auditors have a negative relationship with organizational efficiency (Boulila Taktak & Mbarki, 2014).